 The White Mountain Project (the "Project") processing plant produces a finely ground anorthosite mineral concentrate that is being sold under the name "GreenSpar".
 Anorthosite is an igneous rock dominated by the mineral plagioclase, a calcium aluminum silicate, that formed deep in the earths crust.
 Although anorthosite is found in several parts of the world, the White Mountain anorthosite deposit is unique because of its size and purity.
 Hudson has identified a number of primary markets for GreenSpar including:

 - E-Glass fiberglass

 - Paints, coatings and polymers

-- CO2 free cement

-- Alumina and aluminum which can be produced with zero waste and valuable by-products

-- Feed material for insulation (rock wool) manufacturing
+- · Feed material for insulation (rock wool) manufacturing

+- Lunar simulants

 E-Glass